-For the reasons set forth above, the Hearing Officer should reconsider the intertwined findings of fact and conclusions of law relating to evaluation of injury as of the time the transfer application is filed and in accordance with Idaho stream channel law.
-Without amendment, this decision will have far-reaching implications as it will create uncertainty in transfer proceedings as to when injury is evaluated and, potentially, the past location of stream channels.
-Ultimately, this should lead to a revised Preliminary Order that subordinates McConnell's use of the Lower Diversion to Whittaker's 74-157.
+For the reasons set forth herein, the Director should reverse the Hearing Officer and issue an order consistent with the correct evaluation of injury standard (as of the time the transfer application is filed) and in accordance with Idaho stream channel law.
+Without amendment, this decision will have far-reaching implications as it will create uncertainty in transfer proceedings as to when injury is evaluated and, potentially, make the issue of the past location of stream channels a relevant consideration in transfer proceedings.
+Ultimately, this should lead to a revised order that subordinates McConnell's use of the Lower Diversion to Whittaker's 74-157.